|

 MSC Splendida will no longer be re-positioned to China year-round as previously announced.
 The ship will now cruise from Dubai on 7-night cruises visiting Abu Dhabi, Bahrain and Qatar.
 Norwegian Cruise Line has announced that Norwegian Bliss will cruise from Miami in winter 2018.
 The winter cruise season from Miami will commence on 17 November 2018.

 Norwegian Bliss will cruise seven-night Eastern Caribbean cruises departing every Saturday from Miami.
-The cruises will visit St. Thomas, US Virgin Islands; Tortola, British Virgin Islands and Nassau, Bahamas.
-Following months of research, Voyages to Antiquity is to offer cruises in the Caribbean and Cube in Winter 2017 on board the 350-passenger Aegean Odyssey.
+The cruises will visit St. Thomas, US Virgin Islands; Tortola, British Virgin Islands and Nassau, Bahamas. |

 Categories